Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Optimal Results

-Thus, as before, since $(0,1)$ is partitioned by the intervals $[r_n,R_n]$, $[R_{n+1},r_n]$ and $[R_1,1)$, we end up getting that for every $t\in(0,1)$.
-Now, we use the fundamental theorem of calculus to get This proves that the second term is H\"older from below as well, which in turn proves that $g$ is H\"older from below with exponent $\left(2+\beta \right).$ This finishes the proof of Theorem \ref{submain 1}. \end{proof}
+for some constant $c>0,$ if $t\in [r_n,R_n]$ or $t\in [R_{n+1},r_n]$.
+Thus, as above, since $(0,1)$ is partitioned by the intervals $[r_n,R_n]$, $[R_{n+1},r_n]$ and $[R_1,1)$, one gets that for every $t\in(0,1)$.
+Now, we use the fundamental theorem of calculus to get This proves that the second term is H\"older from below as well, which in turn proves that $g$ is H\"older from below with exponent $3$.
+This finishes the proof of Theorem \ref{submain 1}. \end{proof}